Leaving Greystones Marina.

 Wicklow Head lighthouses.
 A golden wedding anniversary present Andy?
 How about staying in the rear lighthouse?
 Through the Irish Landmark Trust.

 Originally there were two Wicklow Head lighthouses to differentiate between the Hook and Howth Head ones.
 The front and rear lighthouses were built in 1781, and the front one was rebuilt in the early 19th century.
-The rear lighthouse was struck by lightening in 1836, but was left as a landmark.

 The new lighthouse was built lower down the cliff in 1818.
 It had become clear the older lighthouses were not always effective because they were often obscured by fog and mist.